Planning and Learning Using Adaptive Entropy Tree Search: Experiments

 \section{Experiments}

-We present the results of ANTS combined with two types of entropy: ANTS-S using Shannon entropy, and ANTS-T using Tsallis entropy.
-As baselines, we include PUCT, MENTS and TENTS.
-PUCT denotes MCTS with the PUCT exploration bonus, utilized in the state-of-the-art planning system AlphaZero \citep{alphazero}.
-We run our experiments on a set of $21$ Atari games and using the perfect model of the environment, in a setting similar to \citet{tents}.

-In our main series of experiments, we train the $Q$-networks in a closed loop of planning and learning.
-For training we utilize $Q$-value targets calculated by the planner, in a similar fashion to \citet{alphazero}.
-We then present experiments with $Q$-networks pretrained using DQN for leaf initialization, as done in \citet{ments} and \citet{tents}.
+In our main series of experiments, we plan using $Q$-networks trained online, as described in Section~\ref{sec:learning}.
+Then we present experiments with $Q$-networks pretrained using DQN, as done in \cite{ments} and \cite{tents}.
 Next, we provide an empirical comparison between two parameterizations of maximum entropy planning: via temperature and via entropy.
 Finally, we present ablations of various components of ANTS using pretrained $Q$-networks.
-Additionally, we provide visualizations of temperature adaptation in the Appendix.

-To ensure fair comparison, we run extensive hyperparameter tuning of all presented methods, using equal computational budget, see details in \appendixref{app:exp}.
-The code and hyperparameter settings used to run all experiments in this work are included in the supplementary material.
+We present the results of ANTS combined with two types of entropy: ANTS-S using Shannon entropy \eqref{eq:shannon}, and ANTS-T using Tsallis entropy \eqref{eq:tsallis}.
+As baselines we include PUCT, MENTS, and TENTS.
+PUCT denotes MCTS with the PUCT selection strategy.
+We run our experiments on a set of $21$ Atari games and using the perfect model of the environment, in a setting similar to \cite{tents}.
+To ensure a fair comparison, we ran an extensive hyperparameter tuning of all presented methods, using equal computational budgets.
+The code and hyperparameter settings are available at \url{https://github.com/adaptive-entropy-tree-search/ants}.